Salvadoran gang crackdown: Government crackdown

 By the end of 27 March, Salvadoran security forces claimed to have detained 576 people; within a week, almost 6,000 people had been arrested, straining El Salvador's already-overcrowded prisons.
 Nevertheless, the government pressured the police, military, and judicial system to continue the mass arrests by setting arrest quotas.
 After one month, more than 17,000 people had been arrested; on 25 May, the National Civil Police announced that more than 34,500 people had been arrested since the start of the state of emergency.
 Many people were unable to learn where or why relatives were detained.
 Rations for prisoners were reduced to two meals each day consisting of only beans and tortillas; Bukele explained that he would "not take budget away from schools to feed these terrorists".
 Prisoners have also been denied mattresses and frog marched, and Bukele ordered that all gang members be confined to their cells 24/7.

 In July 2022, Bukele announced the construction of a new prison which will be able to house 40,000 prisoners, making it one of the largest prisons in the world.
 The prison, known as the Terrorism Confinement Center and located in Tecoluca, opened on 31 January 2023.

 On 3 November 2022, Osiris Luna Meza, the minister of justice, announced that the government would begin destroying gravestones belonging to members of gangs to prevent them from becoming "shrines", stating "terrorists will no longer be able to 'glorify' the memory of dead criminals".
 Despite the destruction of the gravestones, the government stated that the bodies would remain intact and not be disturbed.
 Bukele compared the removal of the tombstones of gang members to denazification in Allied-occupied Germany and also compared the gangs to the Nazis themselves.
+He also stated that the government policy is only aimed at gravestones that mention gang affiliation.